KDolenc/Valorant-Server-Buddy/valoranttrackerpackage/README.md

 Can return error "failed to find account_group".

 ### get_account_groups()
-Returns a list of the account groups in the "accounts_data.json" file.
+Returns a list of the account groups in accounts_data.json.

+### get_distribution_data()
+Returns a list of ranks distribution data in distribution_data.json.